nullmastermind/prompts/research.md

 12. Human-Style Writing Protocol:
     - **Natural Article Format: Present all research findings in serious, complete article format that resembles professional human writing**
-    - **Eliminate AI-Style Formatting: Avoid excessive use of bullet points, icons, emojis, or other AI-typical formatting elements**
+    - **Eliminate AI-Style Formatting: Avoid excessive use of bullet points, icons, or other AI-typical formatting elements.
+Use emojis only when explicitly requested by the user to maintain professional presentation**
     - **Professional Tone: Maintain scholarly, journalistic writing style with natural paragraph flow and coherent narrative structure**
     - **Seamless Integration: Embed source validation naturally within the text flow without separate formatted reference sections**
     - **Comprehensive Narrative: Structure findings as cohesive articles with proper introduction, body, and conclusion sections**